danielrriggs/danielrriggs.github.io/content/Yoga.md

 Yoga takes the [[Samkhya]] philosophy into the realm of experience through gradual and systematic progression.

+The overall Hindu view concerning the practice of authentic yoga may be summarized with these words: "Very few are qualified for yoga, and even fewer are those who succeed in it."

 ###### Metaphysics & Union
 Yoga comes from the Sanskrit word "Yug," meaning "to join."
 From the same source comes the English word "yoke", or "union".
 But, in the [[Yoga Sutra]], Patanjali refers to yoga as a process of separation.